ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/web-search/test-connection`

-Test connection
+Test a web-search provider

-Checks a web-search configuration against the live provider without storing it - for a Test button that must not commit on success.
+Probes a web-search configuration against the live provider and reports the outcome, storing nothing - this is what a Test button calls so that a failure commits no state.
+The configuration is taken from the request rather than from storage, so credentials that were never saved can be checked.
+A &#x60;baseUrl&#x60; pointing at a private network address is refused before any request leaves the portal.
+The verdict is carried in the body rather than in the status, so a failed probe still answers 200 and the caller has to read the payload.

 #### Parameters